THE MAGAZINE: SUBMISSION GUIDELINES

 FRONT OF BOOK (500-1500 words)

-Q&As or Profiles that spotlight awesome chefs/restaurateurs/farmers/etc. who are currently on the scene, with a focus on female-identified people.
+Q&As or Profiles that spotlight awesome chefs/restaurateurs/farmers/etc. who are currently on the scene, with a focus on woman-identified, trans, and non-binary people.
 A recipe to go with the interview is always a plus!

 Columns: Ongoing columns should have a specific theme or subject, aspects of which are plentiful and can be discussed in every issue.
-(Examples of columns: Bender, A Basic Bitches Guide to…) Columns may feature recipes, how-tos, special techniques, infographics, informative sidebars, timelines, etc. with every issue.
+Columns may feature recipes, how-tos, special techniques, infographics, informative sidebars, timelines, etc. with every issue.
 Recurring visual columns are also welcome, from comics to illustrated guides to photographic collections.
 Columns should relate to both food and feminism.
-Indeed, while each installment of your column may not always directly tie into each issue’s theme, the theme and season of publication of each issue should be taken into consideration.
+Indeed, while each installment of your column may not always directly tie into each issue’s theme, the theme of each issue should be taken into consideration.

 FEATURES (1500-3000 words)